This is not the first time I’ve written a piece on Finding Poland which covers the cost of living in Poland per month.

 At the time of writing, it costs 117 zł to buy a monthly pass valid on all days of the week to travel on regular, fast and night routes within Gdańsk city limits.

-I do pay 117 zł for a monthly public transport pass to get around Gdańsk.
-It’s a lot less hassle to take a tram into town or a bus to the district of Wrzeszcz, than it is to sit in traffic jams and worry about having to find a parking spot.
+For the first three months of 2025, I paid 168 zł for a monthly public transport pass to get around Łódź.
+It’s a lot less hassle to take a tram into town or a bus to other districts in the city, than it is to sit in traffic jams and worry about having to find a parking spot.

-Let’s imagine that one half of our couple travels 15 km to and from work every day by car, and spends around 400 zł per month in total on petrol.
+Let’s imagine that one half of our couple travels 15 km to and from work every day by car, and spends around 600 zł per month in total on petrol.
 Bear in mind that petrol prices in Poland seem to be lower than in neighbouring EU countries.
-The other half of the couple relies on public transport (117 zł).
-As for the teenager, the cost of a five-month term ticket (1.09-31.01 or 1.02-30.06) in Gdańsk is 278 zł.
-This works out at around 55 zł per month for ten months of the year.
+The other half of the couple relies on public transport (138 zł per month on the basis of paying for a three-month ticket).
+As for the teenager who attends primary school, the cost of a twelve-month ticket in zone 1 is 144 zł.

 Comprehensive Car Insurance in Poland

-Warta’s offer for comprehensive car insurance for my 2020 Ford Kuga came to 3,001 zł.
+Warta’s offer for comprehensive car insurance for my 2020 Ford Kuga came to 3,008 zł in March 2025.
 This was the fee if I made a one-off payment.
-It would have been more expensive if I opted to pay by monthly instalments.
+It would have been more expensive if I had opted to pay by monthly instalments.

 I drive from Gdańsk to the Balkans a few times a year so I opted for the platinum (platynowy) variant of car assistance which gives me a bit more peace of mind.